 Failing grades and withdrawals could restrict eligibility for future college admissions, scholarships, and financial aid.

-Be mindful of the College's course drop and withdrawals dates for each term.
+Be mindful of the College's course drop and withdrawal dates for each term.
 (Reference Academic Calendar)

-When students drop a course before the College's Drop date, there is no impact to their collegiate record.
+When students drop a course before the College's Drop date, there is no impact on their collegiate record.

 In accordance with the Illinois Dual Credit Quality Act (DCQA) and in alignment with the Higher Learning Commission (HLC) and National Alliance for Concurrent Enrollment Partnerships (NACEP) accreditation standards, all dual credit courses offered at district high schools are subject to review by the college.
 To review the delivery of dual credit courses to ensure consistency with courses offered on campus, Oakton has established the following guidelines and procedures: